 The Head of the dept. of Botany informs the students of all facilities and opportunities available for those students who offer Botany through guide materials.
 There is also a senior and a junior coordinator for each course whom the students could contact for all questions relating to that study unit.
 The Day schools, revision discussion classes and tutor clinics give the opportunity for students to have some face to face interactions with the academic staff to enable some additional guidance and counseling.

 Since answer scripts of OBTs and NBTs and home assignments are sent back to students with comments by the respective tutor, students get a valuable academic guidance on their performances additionally.
 They are required to respond to these comments.
 This process however ends here and there is no rechecking by the tutors.
-Unfortunately, the OU web site does not support students sufficiently with academic guidance.
+The Department of Botany has its own comprehensive web site and the students can correspond with the staff through e-mails if necessary.
+Unfortunately, this facility is not being used by most students.